-- I.43.
-A fire-fighting firefighting strategy (if necessary, as preplanned pre-planned) should be developed for each area of the plant identified as important to safety (including those areas, which present a fire exposure risk to areas important to safety).
+I.43.
+A fire-fighting strategy (if necessary, as preplanned) should be developed for each area of the plant identified as important to safety (including those areas, which present a fire exposure risk to areas important to safety).
 These strategies should provide information to supplement the information provided in the general plant emergency plan.
-The strategies should provide all appropriate information needed by fire fighters firefighters to use safe and effective fire-fighting techniques in each fire area.
+The strategies should provide all appropriate information needed by fire fighters to use safe and effective fire-fighting techniques in each fire area.
 The strategies should be kept up to date and should be used in routine classroom training and in actual fire drills at the plant.
-The fire-fighting firefighting strategy developed for each fire area of the plant should cover the following: - Access and escape routes for fire fighters;
+The fire-fighting strategy developed for each fire area of the plant should cover the following:

-- Locations of structures, systems or components identified as important to safety; - Fire Area fire loadings; - Particular fire hazards, including the possibly reduced capability for fire-fighting firefighting due to fire hazard combinations, in particular with external hazards; (e.g. seismic or extreme wind hazards); - Special radiological, toxic, high voltage and high -pressure hazards, including the potential for explosions; - Fire protection features provided (both passive and active); - Restrictions on the use of specific fire extinguishing media because of concerns about nuclear criticality or other particular concerns, and the alternative extinguishing media to be used; - Locations of heat and/or smoke sensitive items important to safety; - Location of fixed and portable extinguishing equipment; - Water supplies for manual firefighting; - Containment of fire water run-off from firefighting activities; - Communication systems (not affecting items important to safety) for use by fire-fighting firefighting personnel; - Physical protection features and notification procedures for plant physical protection personnel; - Consideration for inadmissible effects of firefighting (e.g. the use of water or other extinguishing media) for SSCs important to safety (e.g. measuring converters on the bottom level of the reactor annulus), when the subsequent internal flooding is defined as credible combination of hazards. - I.44.
+- Access and escape routes for fire fighters; - Locations of structures, systems or components identified as important to safety; - Fire loadings; - Particular fire hazards, including the possibly reduced capability for firefighting due to external hazards; - Special radiological, toxic, high voltage and high -pressure hazards, including the potential for explosions; - Fire protection features provided (both passive and active); - Restrictions on the use of specific fire extinguishing media because of concerns about nuclear criticality or other particular concerns, and the alternative extinguishing media to be used; - Locations of heat and/or smoke sensitive items important to safety; - Location of fixed and portable extinguishing equipment; - Water supplies for manual firefighting;

+- Communication systems (not affecting items important to safety) for use by fire-fighting personnel; - Physical protection features and notification procedures for plant physical protection personnel; - Consideration for inadmissible effects of firefighting (e.g. the use of water or other extinguishing media) for SSCs important to safety (e.g. measuring converters on the bottom level of the reactor annulus), when the subsequent internal flooding is defined as credible combination of hazards.

+I.44.
 Plant documentation should provide a clear description of the manual fire-fighting capability provided for those areas of the plant identified as important to safety.
-The manual fire-fighting capability maymight be provided by a suitably trained and equipped on-site fire brigadefirefighters, by a qualified off-site service or by a co-ordinated combination of the two, as appropriate for the plant and in accordance with national practice. - I.45.
+The manual fire-fighting capability may be provided by a suitably trained and equipped on-site fire brigade, by a qualified off-site service or by a co-ordinated combination of the two, as appropriate for the plant and in accordance with national practice.

+I.45.
 If reliance is placed on off-site response, a well-balanced notification protocol for reliability and rapidness should be established between the plant and the off-site firefighter.
-Designated operating personnel in each shift should be assigned the responsibility to coordinate and liaise with the off-site firefightersfirefighter and to establish a clear line of authority at the fire scene.
-Appropriate plant personnel should be designated even in situations in which the off-site response is supplementary to a
+Designated operating personnel in each shift should be assigned the responsibility to coordinate and liaise with the off-site firefighters and to establish a clear line of authority at the fire scene.
+Appropriate plant personnel should be designated even in situations in which the off-site response is supplementary to a primary response by a qualified on-site fire brigade.